 Fighting the MS Cold

 Catching a cold is no fun for anybody.
 But when you live with MS, it can really be disruptive.
-Just a few days ago, I succumbed to the common cold that has been making the rounds.
+A while ago, I succumbed to the common cold that has been making the rounds.
 One of the first things I noticed, even before the cold really set in, was that my legs were feeling heavy and my body was all a-buzz.
-My legs are still heavy, and about half of my skin is still doing the jumping bean dance just under the surface.
+My legs were heavy, and about half of my skin was doing the jumping bean dance just under the surface.

 Symptoms flaring up

 Next to settle in was the increased spasticity.
-As my body temperature rose slightly, my ever-present MS symptoms grew to an un-ignorable level.
-For the last two days, the pain, tightness, achiness, and heaviness have been keeping me from wanting to do much.
-I actually went back to bed yesterday in the middle of the day to try to shake it off.
+As my body temperature rose slightly, my ever-present MS symptoms grew to an unignorable level.
+For two days, the pain, tightness, achiness, and heaviness kept me from wanting to do much.
+I actually went back to bed in the middle of the day to try to shake it off.

 Stuck in bed

-Then this morning, I was feeling particularly whiny….and that’s when it hit me.
+Then one morning, I was feeling particularly whiny… and that’s when it hit me.
 I was experiencing what others have described as a “man cold.”
-No longer was I the self-sufficient, strong, determined person that I usually am regardless of the challenge ahead.
+No longer was I the self-sufficient, strong, determined person that I usually am, regardless of the challenge ahead.
 I had become a sniffling, stuffy, stay-under-the-covers, only able to breathe through maybe 1/3 of one nostril, moaning pile of flesh and bones.

 All joking aside, catching a cold when you have MS can really put you down for a while.
 Old symptoms may return, current symptoms can get worse, and you generally feel like a pile of...well...the gunk that you keep trying to unsuccessfully blow out of your nose.